-BC: The Better Cotton Programme was launched after the completion of a countrylevel assessment in collaboration with the United Nations' Industrial Development Organization (UNIDO) and its Egyptian Cotton Project.
+BC: The Better Cotton Programme was launched after the completion of a country-level assessment in collaboration with the United Nations' Industrial Development Organization (UNIDO) and its Egyptian Cotton Project.
 Since then, the programme has been fully operationalised with three Implementing Partners, namely ALKAN Mohamed Nosseir for Trading & Industry, Modern Nile Cotton Co. and, most recently, El Ekhlas Company for Trading cotton Import & Export.

-This year, a new strategic partnership has been signed with Cotton Egypt Association (CEA), which exclusively manages and promotes the registered Egyptian CottonTM logo, which will strengthen our ties.
+COTTON FOR GOODTM strengthen our ties.
 For the 2023/24 season, our programme will cover around 19,000 participating farmers across approximately 8,000 hectares.